dfinity/portal/docs/developer-docs/quickstart/windows-wsl.md

 # Installing DFX on Windows

-There is no native Windows version of `dfx`, you need Windows Subsystem for Linux (AKA “WSL”) as the prerequisite.
+There is no native support for `dfx` on Windows.
+However, by installing the Windows Subsystem for Linux (WSL), you can run `dfx` also on a Windows system as described below.

-## Installing WSL on Windows
+## Installing WSL

-Please follow the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install) to  install WSL, make sure you’re running Windows 10 version 2004 and higher or Windows 11.
+Follow Microsoft's instructions for installing the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install).
+Make sure you are running Windows 10 (version 2004 or higher) or Windows 11.

-## WSL Supported Version
+### Supported WSL Versions

-Theoretically, WSL 1 and WSL 2 should be both fine to run `dfx`.
-But we highly recommend you to upgrade to WSL 2, please check the [Difference between WSL 1 and WSL 2](https://docs.microsoft.com/en-us/windows/wsl/compare-versions).
+Theoretically, WSL 1 and WSL 2 should both allow you to run `dfx`.
+However, we recommend WSL 2.
+[WSL Comparison](https://docs.microsoft.com/en-us/windows/wsl/compare-versions) explains the differences between WSL1 and WSL 2.

-### Check WSL version
+### Check your WSL version

-You can run the command `wsl –list –verbose (wsl -l -v)` to check the Linux distributions installed on your Windows.
-Below is an example of the result after running the command.
+Run the command `wsl –list –verbose (wsl -l -v)` to check the Linux distributions installed on your Windows machine.
+Below is an example output.

 ```
   NAME      STATE           VERSION
 * Ubuntu    Running         2
 ```

-To learn more about `wsl` command, please check the [Command reference for WSL](https://docs.microsoft.com/en-us/windows/wsl/basic-commands).
+To learn more about the `wsl` command, check the [command reference for WSL](https://docs.microsoft.com/en-us/windows/wsl/basic-commands).

 ### Upgrade to WSL 2

-If you have WSL 1 installed, please follow the [Upgrade instructions](https://docs.microsoft.com/en-us/windows/wsl/install#upgrade-version-from-wsl-1-to-wsl-2) to upgrade to WSL 2.
+If you have WSL 1 installed, follow the [upgrade instructions](https://docs.microsoft.com/en-us/windows/wsl/install#upgrade-version-from-wsl-1-to-wsl-2) to upgrade to WSL 2.
 Basically you need to:
 * Install the [WSL 2 Linux kernel update package](https://docs.microsoft.com/en-us/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package).
 * Run the following command to set your Linux distributions to version 2.
   `wsl --set-version <distribution name> 2`

-## Running Linux Distributions
+## Running Linux

 After you have WSL installed, you can launch the Linux distributions by name.